jeffheaton/t81_558_deep_learning/README.md

 # Course Description

 Deep learning is a group of exciting new technologies for neural networks.
-By using a combination of advanced training techniques neural network architectural components, it is now possible to train neural networks of much greater complexity.
+By using a combination of advanced training techniques and neural network architectural components, it is now possible to train neural networks of much greater complexity.
 This course will introduce the student to deep belief neural networks, regularization units (ReLU), convolution neural networks and recurrent neural networks.
 High performance computing